jchanvfx/NodeGraphQt/docs/node_widgets.rst

-Node Embedded Widgets
+Embedded Node Widgets
 #####################

-Node embedded widgets are the widgets that can be embedded into a :class:`NodeGraphQt.BaseNode` and displayed in the node graph.
+| Node embedded widgets are the widgets that can be embedded into a
+ :class:`NodeGraphQt.BaseNode` and displayed in the node graph.

+| To add you own widget in a node see the
-See :ref:`Embedding Custom Widgets` example to adding your own widget into a node.
+ :ref:`Embedding Custom Widgets` example.

 NodeBaseWidget
 **************